-- 7.1 Unless there are any materially significant issues raised during consultation on the revised Draft Charging Schedule, it is anticipated that the-DCS it will be submitted to-the-CIL examiner in March 2017 together with copies of any representations received and supporting background evidence.
+7.1 Unless there are any materially significant issues raised during consultation on the revised Draft Charging Schedule, it is anticipated that it will be submitted to the CIL examiner in March 2017 together with copies of any representations received and supporting background evidence.
 A date for the recommencement of any CIL hearings will then be agreed.
-It is hoped that the Council will be in a position to bring CIL into force in West Oxfordshire in autumn 2017. in early summer 2015 with a view to examination in autumn 2015 potentially following on from the examination into the pre-submission draft West Oxfordshire Local Plan. - 6.1 If any materially significant issues are raised during the DCS consultation period, it may be necessary to consult further on those changes prior to submission to the examiner.
+It is hoped that the Council will be in a position to bring CIL into force in West Oxfordshire in autumn 2017.